Victor0000001/Engg1340/README.md

 - Available for Purchase: Tools, Potions.
 - Available for Sale: Resources.
 - Advanced Tools: Unlock advanced tools on specific planets.

+Five requirement:
+1. Generation of random events:
+   When the player is in combat with a guardian, the guardian's behavior is random.
+Also, lucky events happen randomly.
+2. Data structures for storing data:

+3. Dynamic memory management:

+4. File input/output:

+5. Multiple Difficulty Levels:
+   There are three difficulty mode - Easy, Medium, and Hard.
+In different mode, the failure rates are different.